harlan-zw/laravel-2h-coding-challenge/code/0-Task.md

 #### 1. Fix code and set standards

 Your manager understands the code for CSC may not be perfect and would like your expertise to fix it up.
-You have full control over what you change in the code base, it's now your baby and you need to nature it.
+You have full control over what you change in the code base, it's now your baby and you need to nurture it.

 While lots may be wrong, they suggest some things which may be useful to look at:
 - Laravel / REST API best practices